 Gran Tierra Energy, the FC Barcelona Foundation, Colombia’s Agency for Reincorporation and Normalization (ARN) and the World Vision International Foundation, continue their strategic alliance to increase resilience in vulnerable children and reduce their susceptibility to two important Human Rights concerns in the area: substance abuse and militia recruitment.

 Financed by GTE, the program is implemented by the Youth Violence Prevention Program of the Barça Foundation and uses football as a unifying tool for children from vulnerable populations, children living in poverty and descendants of Afro-Indigenous minorities to learn about conflict resolution, prosocial behaviour development and other important life skills.
-Expected long-term outcomes include stronger, more stable communities, greater education attainment, increased employment and positive health indicators.
+Expected long-term outcomes include stronger, more stable communities, greater educational attainment, increased employment and positive health indicators.

 “The kids love the program — they’ve become less aggressive and more nurturing, and I’ve seen improvements in their handling of interpersonal conflicts.
 And the kids can use the skills they’re learning in this program in other parts of their lives.”